hackclub/hackclub/workshops/soundboard/README.md

 ## Part IV: Repetition

 Let's do this for the other sounds, in a similar fashion.
-We'll add more buttons into the `index.html` and end up with the following. **For brevity I've only added four more sounds, but you should add all of them.**
+We'll add more buttons into the `index.html` and end up with the following:

 ```html
 <!DOCTYPE html>